Microsoft Pragmatic Rust Guidelines with Claude

 For what I understood, here is what happen when starting a conversation

-- The skills are already indexed - Claude do NOT browse the
+- The skills are already indexed - Claude does NOT browse the

 SKILL.mdat startup - It never reads the entire contents ofSKILL.mdfiles before we ask something.
 It just see the short description.
-This is why it is important. - Invoking the skill - When Claude decide to use a skill (based on its description), it use the Skill tool with the name of the skill.
+This is why its content is important. - Invoking the skill - When Claude decides to use a skill (based on its description), it use the Skill tool with the name of the skill.
 That’s when the entire contents of

 SKILL.mdare injected into the conversation. - Applying the instructions - Once the skill is invoked, Claude sees all the detailed instructions from